-Nature of Risk Consequence Suggested Control Measures Response (tolerate, treat terminate, transfer) Risk Rating (combination of likelihood and impact) Option 1: Delays the department from having a consistent approach when dealing with street trading and preventing guidance being readily available to applicants Members to agree to recommendation provided to ensure it can be adopted in the early part of 2022 following consultation process Treat.
+Nature of Risk Consequence Suggested Control Measures Response (tolerate, treat terminate, transfer) Risk Rating (combination of likelihood and impact) Option 1: Prevents delays from having a consistent approach when dealing with street trading and ensuring guidance is readily available to applicants Members to agree to recommendation provided to ensure it can be adopted in the early part of 2022 Treat.
 Low 2.
-Option 2: Delays the department from having a consistent approach when dealing with street trading and preventing guidance being readily available to applicants Officers to make the necessary changes and bring back to the relevant Committee at their earliest opportunity.
-Treat.
+Option 2: Delays the department from having a consistent approach when dealing with street trading and preventing guidance being readily available to applicants Officers to make the necessary changes and bring back to the relevant Committee at their earliest opportunity (if such changes require further consultation) Treat.
 Low 2.
-Option 3: Prevents consistency to decision making and ensuring suitable guidance is available to applicants Officers to advice against this approach to ensure that there is greater consistency to street trading.
-Treat.
+Option 3: Prevents consistency to decision making and fails to ensure that suitable guidance is available to applicants Officers to advice against this approach to ensure that there is greater consistency to street trading Treat.
 Low 2.